 A rebellious glider just needs alot of TLC and patience.
 These little guys can sense your feelings.
 Do not get too worried if the glider takes more time to bond - just know in the end they will be the best they can be, and be your best buddy.
 Moving slowly around the glider works well also.
 They will not get jumpy if you do not get jumpy.
-Rub a paper towel on your face and neck and include it in the pouch.
-This will give them your scent.
+Sleep with a piece of fleece for a few nights so your scent rubs off on it, then put it in your glider's sleeping pouch, this will help them get used to your scent.
 Just remember that time is what it is all about.
 You must remember the little joey is experiencing a new home, new smells, no more mom or dad, and lots of new noises.

 To remove your glider from its cage, wait till the glider is in his/her pouch and take the whole pouch out of the cage.
+Allow the gliders to remain in the pouch where they feel safe and comfortable, then proceed to offer treats on the edge of the pouch, lure them out.
+Treats should be a reward for coming out of the pouch.
 Try not to force the bonding.
 Time is what you and your glider need.
 Do not chase your glider around the cage, this will make it harder to bond and create a relationship with your new pet.

 Looking for more information?
 Browse our archive of Sugar Glider Help & Education.

 Ready to Shop?
 Browse Sugar Glider Products.
 We offer hundreds of sugar glider products such as food, treats, cage, accessories and more.

 More Questions?
 Contact Us.
 Our customer service representatives are happy to answer questions about our products.